Theonlyhamstertoh/MY-NOTES-AND-LEARNING/THREEJS.md

 ![image](https://user-images.githubusercontent.com/75579372/122692488-3532b480-d1ea-11eb-873a-ccb8994fcd1c.png)

+Light can cost a lot in performances.
+Try to add as few lights as possible.
+Cost the GPU.

 ## RectAreaLight
 * Emits light uniformly across the face of rectangular plane.
 Used to simulate strip LED lights or bright windows!
 No shadow support.
 You must have `RectAreaLightUnicofrmsLib` and only `MeshStandardMaterial` and `MeshPhysicalMaterial` supoprts.